quotient-im/libQuotient/CONTRIBUTING.md

    files in `lib/csapi`, `lib/identity`, `lib/application-service` for all
    YAML files it can find in `matrix-doc/api/client-server` and other files in `matrix-doc/api` these depend on.
-3. Re-run CMake so that the build system knows about new files, if there are any.
+3. Re-run CMake so that the build system knows about new files, if there are any (this step is unnecessary if you use CMake 3.12 or later).

 #### Changing generated code
 See the more detailed description of what GTAD is and how it works in the documentation on GTAD in its source repo.
 Only parts specific for libQuotient are described here.

 GTAD uses the following three kinds of sources:
 1. OpenAPI files.
-Each file is treated as a separate source (because this is how GTAD works now).
+Each file is treated as a separate source (if you worked with swagger-codegen - you do _not_ need to have a single file for the whole API).
-2. A configuration file, in our case it's lib/csapi/gtad.yaml - this one is common for the whole API.
+2. A configuration file, in our case it's `gtad/gtad.yaml` - this one is common for all OpenAPI files GTAD is invoked on.
-3. Source code template files: lib/csapi/{{base}}.*.mustache - also common.
+3. Source code template files: `gtad/*.mustache` - are also common.

-The mustache files have a templated (not in C++ sense) definition of a network job, deriving from BaseJob; each job class is prepended, if necessary, with data structure definitions used by this job.
-The look of those files is hideous for a newcomer; and the only known highlighter that can handle the combination of Mustache (originally a web templating language) and C++ is provided in CLion.
+The Mustache files have a templated (not in C++ sense) definition of a network job, deriving from BaseJob; if necessary, data structure definitions used by this job are put before the job class.
+Bigger Mustache files look a bit hideous for a newcomer; and the only known highlighter that can handle the combination of Mustache (originally a web templating language) and C++ is provided in CLion IDE.
+Fortunately, all our Mustache files are reasonably concise and well-formatted these days.
-To slightly simplify things some more or less generic constructs are defined in gtad.yaml (see its "mustache:" section).
+To simplify things some reusable Mustache blocks are defined in `gtad.yaml` - see its `mustache:` section.
 Adventurous souls that would like  to figure what's going on in these files should speak up in the Quotient room - I (Kitsune) will be very glad to help you out.

 The types map in `gtad.yaml` is the central switchboard when it comes to matching OpenAPI types with C++ (and Qt) ones.
 It uses the following type attributes aside from pretty obvious "imports:":